mejk/SciComp/README.md

 ## How to make a copy

 If you want to copy the material for your own course, simply clone the site and push it to your own git repository.
-There are several ways to make create the web site but maybe the simplest way is to build it on your local computer and the push to github pages.
+There are several ways to make create the web site but maybe the simplest way is to build it on your local computer and the push to your own github pages.

-The material has been tested under Linux and Windows 10.
+The material has been tested under Linux, MacOS and Windows 10.

 ### Dependencies